The circle of the church year turns. It’s almost Advent.

 You could decorate first with just evergreen boughs, perhaps some pine cones, walnuts or apples nestled among them.
 Once the tree comes, try enjoying it with white lights alone for a week or two.
 If you or your kids are feeling crafty, string popcorn and cranberries, or make chains with festive patterned origami paper.
 Save the special, sparkly ornaments for closer to December 24.
 Save the most familiar Christmas carols, too, and listen to the delightful and quirky Keepin’ the Baby Awake or Yo Yo Ma’s lovely Songs of Joy and Peace.

 We are preparing not just for Christmas, but for the coming of Christ.
 How do we ready our hearts as well as our homes?
 What can we do to make giving the focus rather than getting?
 Who might be feeling lonely and left out at this time of year, or just overworked and under-appreciated?
 Take hot chocolate to the crossing guard, make cookies for the firefighters or the postal carrier, spend time with an elderly neighbor or visit the local nursing home.
-The internet abounds with simple ideas along these lines; Action for Happiness has created a kindness calendar for each day of December.
+The internet abounds with simple ideas along these lines; Action for Happiness has created a kindness calendar for each month, and you may find December’s is just what you’re looking for.

 Advent calendars are a fun way of counting down the days until Christmas.
 Here’s a mason jar Advent calendar from the creative people at The Salt Project, if you haven’t already purchased one.
-This year, I am participating in Advent Word, a global online Advent calendar, for which a daily prompt for a photograph and personal reflection are given.
-I also recommend following the adventurous Wandering Wisemen on Instagram or Facebook from November 29 to January 6.
+Advent Word is a global online Advent calendar, for which a daily prompt for a photograph and personal reflection are given.
+I also recommend following the adventurous Wandering Wisemen on Instagram or Facebook from November 28 to January 6.

 Sybil MacBeth wrote a book chock-full of engaging ideas for Advent, Christmas and Epiphany called The Season of the Nativity, and she’s also the creator of a favorite prayer practice of mine, Praying in Color.
 She has several templates for a prayerful, colorful Advent calendar that are great for kids, teens and adults.